ldhertert/harness-cli/README.md

   $ harness config-as-code:upsert

 OPTIONS
-  --content=content                  (required) The YAML content
+  --content=content                  The YAML content

-  --harnessPassword=harnessPassword  (required) The Harness password.
-This is required for now until the underlying APIs
-                                     suport API key auth.
-Can also be set via HARNESS_PASSWORD environment variable.
+  --harnessPassword=harnessPassword  [DEPRECATED] The Harness password.
+Can also be set via HARNESS_PASSWORD environment

-  --harnessUsername=harnessUsername  (required) The Harness username.
-This is required for now until the underlying APIs
+                                     variable.

-                                     suport API key auth.
-Can also be set via HARNESS_USERNAME environment variable.
+  --harnessUsername=harnessUsername  [DEPRECATED] The Harness username.
+Can also be set via HARNESS_USERNAME environment
+                                     variable.

-  --path=path                        (required) The file path
+  --path=path                        The file path

+  --source=source                    The path to a directory on the local filesystem that contains files to be upserted.
+                                     Source files must contain a valid Harness config as code path structure relative to the source directory.

+  --sourcePattern=sourcePattern      [default: **/*.yaml] A glob pattern to limit files to include from source directory

 ALIASES
   $ harness config:upsert